google/koladata/docs/api_reference.md

 Args:
   intersection: If True, the intersection of all object attributes is returned.
-    Otherwise, the union is returned.
+    If False, the union is returned.
+If not specified, raises an error if objects have different attributes.

 Returns:
   A list of unique attributes sorted by alphabetical order.</code></pre>